ulymarins/managers-readme/README.md

 # uly's readme

 ## What is this, even?

 Hey, hi!
 I'm Uly, and this document, like me, is a work in progress.
-It exists to provide you a clear way to understand how we can make the most of our work relationships.
+It exists to provide you a straightforward way to understand how we can make the most of our work relationship.

 ## What the heck I do here?

 It's crucial to understand what the company expects from me and what I expect from you.
-At the most basic level, my role is to keep teams happy, safe, and productive, shipping great products often and with quality.
+My role is to keep teams happy, safe, and productive at the most basic level, shipping impactful software often and with quality.
 I really care about the health, performance, and stability of the teams and our applications.
 I'll do everything I can to keep everybody energized and with all the necessary tools to do a great job.

 If I do something that negatively impacts my ability to retain you, you would be doing me a huge favor if you let me know about it as soon as possible.
 If I do something that feels more like telling you how to do your job than setting the context, you'd be doing me a huge favor if you let me know about it as soon as possible.